-The contracts include a range of dark fiber and lit fiber-based connectivity solutions to provide schools and libraries with high-speed connectivity.
+The contracts include a range of dark fibre and lit fibre-based connectivity solutions to provide schools and libraries with high-speed connectivity.
 The majority leverage existing Zayo network, much of which was deployed for Mobile Infrastructure projects.
 These projects also include network expansion, which in turn will be leveraged for other projects, including small cell deployments.
-Many schools are opting for Private Dedicated Networks (PDNs), which are fully managed solutions that include dark fiber, equipment and network operational support.
+Many schools are opting for Private Dedicated Networks (PDNs), which are fully managed solutions that include dark fibre, equipment and network operational support.
 The districts are funding the upgrades through E-Rate, a federal program that subsidizes internet infrastructure for schools and libraries.

 “This momentum is a result of our vertical segment and sales channel strategy, which enables dedicated focus on the education community,” said Andrew Crouch, president and COO at Zayo.
-“Our Fiber Solutions regions were integral as well, as they matched their local understanding of Zayo existing and under-construction fiber with the requirements of the school district networks.”
+“Our Fibre Solutions regions were integral as well, as they matched their local understanding of Zayo existing and under-construction fibre with the requirements of the school district networks.”

 Two of the largest are Texas and California projects.